Can’t decide which Greek Island to visit?

 Flights to Rhodes:

-There are daily flights from Athens, flight time of 1 hour.
-In summer, there are flights from Thessaloniki as well as some charter flights from abroad.
+There are daily flights from Athens, a flight time of 1 hour.
+In summer, there are flights from Thessaloniki as well as some direct flights from abroad including low-cost airline flights from the UK.

 Ferries to Rhodes:

 Regular ferries depart from Athens.
-Expect 12 hours travel time.
+Expect 12 hours of travel time.

 Fast inter-island ferries connect Rhodes with all of the Dodecanese Islands.
 There are also ferry connections from Heraklion Crete and some of the Cyclades Islands.